nekoju/Writing/No1/firstDraft.md

-It's sort of amazing someone took so long to come up with the idea; after all biological viruses have been doing it for eons, but his central innovation was mutation, which allowed the virus to penetrate varyingly effective consumer antivirus software, despite its creators best efforts to keep up.
+It's sort of amazing someone took so long to come up with the idea; after all biological viruses have been doing it for eons, but his central innovation was mutation, which allowed the virus to penetrate varyingly effective consumer antivirus software, despite its creators' best efforts to keep up.
 He wasn't after money.
 He was just having fun.

 Of course the best human minds were orders of magnitude of orders of magnitude slower